-B. PREMIUM CONTRIBUTION
+C. PREMIUM CONTRIBUTION

 - 1. By May 15th of each year, the Actuary shall compute the probable net cost for the upcoming Fund year by line of coverage. - 2.
-The annual assessment of each member school district shall be it's pro-rated share of the probable net cost for the upcoming year for each line of coverage as computed, giving consideration for experience modifiers. - 3.
-The Trustees may approve the division of the Group into one or more subgroups for rating or other purposes with the approval of the districts involved.
+The annual assessment of each member school district shall be its pro-rated share of the probable net cost for the upcoming year for each line of coverage as computed, giving consideration for experience modifiers.

-See note to "D" General Auto Coverage and Workers' Compensation

-- 4. The calculation of contribution for each school district shall be based on the overall Fund year budget.
+- 3. The Trustees may approve the division of the Group into one or more sub funds for rating or other purposes.
+A district's right to continue membership in a particular sub fund for the full term of its membership with the Group is contingent upon meeting the eligibility requirements defined in this Plan of Risk Management. - See note to "D" General Auto Coverage and Workers' Compensation - 4.
+The calculation of contribution for each school district shall be based on the overall Fund year budget.
 Contributions may be modified to reflect the Loss History or other pertinent data of the individual districts. - 5.
-The total amount of each member's annual assessment shall be certified by majority vote of the Trustees to the governing body of each member school district at least (1) month prior to the beginning of the next fiscal year, provided the district has sent in required renewal information, and where necessary insurance or reinsurance is in place to support the quote. - 6.
+The total amount of each member's annual assessment shall be certified by majority vote of the Trustees to the governing body of each member school district at least one (1) month prior to the beginning of the next fiscal year, provided the district has sent in required renewal information, and where necessary insurance or reinsurance is in place to support the quote. - 6.
 The annual assessment shall be paid in twelve (12) installments in the case of workers' compensation and one installment for all other coverage's. - 7.
 In the event the final budget passed in June necessitates changes in the annual assessment, a second installment shall be made to reflect this difference.
 (This is being said because regulations require us to say it.
 In the Group's history, this has never happened.)

-C. AGENTS AND BROKERS
+D. AGENTS AND BROKERS